-Table 4-B provides a secondary source of value indications from purchases by government agencies.
-Of those, sale number 1 was a market purchase by an agency with no power of Most of the government purchases involved condemnation. some element of compulsion for the government in that the private property purchased was a detractant from or even a threat to an area protected for a public purpose.
+private property purchased was a detractant from or even a threat to an area protected for a public purpose.
+Public purchases indicate a range of values from \$150 per acre to \$1,051 per acre.
 Sales 1 and 13 are considered most comparable to the subject in terms of quality for management of natural resources.
 The conclusion from this secondary source is weighted heavily to Sales 1 and 13.
-The secondary sales evidence provides a strong corroboration of the opinion of value drawn from the primary evidence of private transactions.
+The secondary sales evidence provides a good corroboration, at somewhat higher level, of the opinion of value drawn from the primary evidence of private transactions.
 It certainly supports the implication that there is value in property with a variety of natural resources in excess of the liquidation value of commodity resources such as timber.

-Using the primary evidence of Table 4-A, property value by the Sales Comparison Approach is estimated to be between \$2,250 per acre and \$2,525 per acre.
+Using the primary evidence of Table 4-A, property value by the Sales Comparison Approach is estimated to be between \$425 per acre and \$450 per acre.